Camping will be located on site, with premium sites close to the main stage.

 You may purchase electrical and water hook-ups for your site if you purchase a PREMIUM CAMPING TICKET at an additional fee.
 Premium sites will have a picnic table available if needed.

 Permanent showers and bathrooms are located on the festival grounds for use free of charge.
-Port-A-Johns will be used to subsidize restrooms on the grounds.
-If you wish to empty any grey and black water before leaving the festival contact our camping captain for directions and fees to be paid directly to our Port-A-John Company on Sunday for an additional fee.
+Port-A-Johns will be used to augment restrooms on the grounds.
+Company servicing Port-A-Johns will pump out campers for a fee when they are on the grounds.
+They will also be on site Sunday to pump campers.
 Anyone found dumping on the grounds will be reported to the police department.

-Campers may check in on Thursday from 8 AM until 8:30 PM, on Friday from 9 AM until 8:30 PM and Saturday morning from at 8:00 AM until 1:00 PM.
+Campers may check in Wednesday from 1:00pm until 9:00pm, Thursday from 8am until 9:00pm, on Friday from 9am until 9:00pm, and Saturday from at 8:00 AM until 900 PM.
 Proper passes must be visible at all times.
 Lost passes will be replaced at the gate price.
 Please adhere to these times.
 Failure to check in during the appropriate time may require you to camp in a site for the evening until the next day at which time you will have to move.

 Permanent bathroom and showers on-site